KatePaulauskas/watch-store/README.md

 Admin pages:

+**Manage Products**

+* Provides functionality for superuser to delete products from the store or edit them via a hidden page, ensuring easy updates and management of the available products.

 **Add Product**

 * Enables superuser to add new products, including details like name, price, description, and images, to ensure the product catalog stays up-to-date.

-**Manage Products**

-* Provides functionality for superuser to delete products from the store or edit them via a hidden page, ensuring easy updates and management of the available products.
+**Edit Product**

+* Enables superuser to edit existing products and all their details to ensure the product catalog stays up-to-date, the page is hidden and accessable only via 'Edit' buttons displayed on the following pages: Manage Products, Home, Shop, Product Page.

 **Manage Policies**